Diseases Of The Cornea | My iClinic

 • Description: Gradual degeneration of endothelial cells leads to corneal swelling and cloudy vision.

 • Treatment: In the early stages, management may include eye drops and ointments.
-Advanced cases may require a corneal transplant.
+Advanced cases may require DMEK surgery (Descemet Membrane Endothelial Keratoplasty), which is a minimally invasive surgery, done under local anaesthesia, with a very good visual result)

 Corneal Ulcers